Mjz86/c_colon/mcc.md

  often if the value is not convertable to be catched in the scope , it will throw to unwind to the rest of the code/ catch blocks.

+the two standard context types are : deafult support is for common exception string and enum categories , and   the common cancelation  and violation tokens, however on lower levels , stack traces would get richer , and the exceptions would be paired with origin and specific lines of unwind it went through, what objects did the violation and more

+-`std::context_t<optimization-level>` :
+this context type is used in synchronous programming,  specifically designed for an optimization level, the lower the level the more debugging friendly is it.

+- `std::async_context_t<optimization-level>` :
+this context type is used in asynchronous programming ( paired with the std::scheduler<...>) ,  specifically designed for an optimization level, the lower the level the more debugging friendly is it.